 WHAT WILL TAKING PART INVOLVE?

-- Select a lead teacher to attend teacher training and run the programme in their school.
+- Select a lead teacher, and up to one other teacher, to attend a training session and run the programme in your school.

-- Take part in the regional Heats, with the highest scoring schools qualifying for the semi finals and final at City Hall.
+- Take part in the Heats, with the highest scoring schools qualifying for the final at a prestigious location.

 - Provide data and feedback on participation.